-- (3) An applicant seeking enforceable limitations on a source's potential to emit such as to qualify as a moderate stationary source or a moderate modification must describe in detail in the pre-permit construction application the proposed restrictions and certify that the applicant will comply with the restrictions, including any applicable monitoring and reporting requirements. - (4) The applicant shall provide notice to the public of the application for pre-permit construction approval by notice published in a newspaper of general circulation in the county(ies) in which the stationary source is or will be located.
-The notice shall be in the format provided by DEQ and shall include (a) a general description of the proposed source or modification, (b) a statement that pre-permit construction approval is being requested from the Permit Board, (c) the location and address where additional information about the proposed source or modification and application may be obtained, (d) a statement that comments may be made to DEQ, and (e) DEQ's address where comments may be submitted; and shall provide at least ten (10) days for the public to comment to the Permit Board.
-Notarized proof of publication of the notice shall be included in the application for pre-permit construction approval. - (5) After determination that all requirements have been met and after sufficient time for receipt of all public comments submitted during the ten-day public notice, the Permit Board may grant pre-construction permit approval. - (6) Upon receipt of the pre-permit construction approval letter issued by the Permit Board, the applicant may begin construction at his own risk.
+- (i) certification that the applicant shall not contest the final decision to issue or deny the permit to construct, Title V permit modification, or State Operating Permit modification, as applicable, based on the fact that construction has already begun. - (3) An applicant seeking enforceable limitations on a source's potential to emit, such as to qualify as a moderate stationary source or a moderate modification, must describe in detail in the pre-permit construction application the proposed limitations and certify that the applicant will comply with the limitations, including any applicable monitoring and reporting requirements required by the permit. - (4) The applicant shall provide notice to the DEQ of the application for pre-permit construction approval.
+The notice shall be in the format provided by DEQ and shall include the following: - (a) a general description of the proposed source or modification, - (b) a statement that pre-permit construction approval is being requested from the Permit Board, - (c) the location and address where additional information about the proposed source or modification and application may be obtained, - (d) a statement that comments may be made to DEQ, and - (e) DEQ's address where comments may be submitted.

+The DEQ shall provide at least ten (10) days for the public to comment to the Permit Board by posting the notice on the DEQ's website for the duration of the comment period.

+- (5) After determination that all requirements have been met and after sufficient time for receipt of all public comments submitted during the ten-day public notice, the Permit Board may grant pre-permit construction approval. - (6) Upon receipt of the pre-permit construction approval letter issued by the Permit Board, the applicant may begin construction at their own risk.
 Upon issuance of the pre-permit construction approval letter, any and all potential to emit limitations addressed in the pre-permit construction application shall become enforceable.
-The applicant cannot operate the new source or emissions units included in the proposed modification until issued the final permit to construct or Title V permit modification and until certification of construction in accordance with Rule 2.5.D. where applicable.
-This provision applies even if the source is excluded from the requirement to obtain a permit to operate. - (7) Issuance of the pre-permit construction approval letter shall have no bearing on the issuance or denial of the final permit to construct or Title V permit modification.
-If the final permit to construct is denied and/or the Title V permit modification is denied, the applicant must cease construction and follow the procedures allowed by law and regulation for any appeal.
-The fact that construction has already begun and that approval was granted for pre-permit construction shall not be a basis for appeal of the Permit Board's decision.
+The applicant cannot operate the new source or emissions units included in the proposed modification until issued the final permit to construct, Title V permit modification, or State Operating Permit modification, as applicable, and until certification of construction in accordance with Rule 2.5.D., where applicable.
+This provision applies even if the source is excluded from the requirement to obtain a permit to operate.